 “I enjoy the analogies that David shares.
 Great videos shared to get participants thinking.
-The course is recommended for newly appointed supervisors or managers.”- Yvonne, SPD
+The course is recommended for newly appointed supervisors or managers.”
+Yvonne, Assistant Manager at SPD

 “David is knowledgeable and there are applicable tools/strategies which we can use to become a better manager.
-Good tips for new managers. ” – Siu Ling, SPD
+Good tips for new managers. ” Siu Ling, Head – Therapy Hub Children Services at SPD

 Organizational Coach: Mr. David Goldwich

-David Goldwich is a “reformed” lawyer who is committed to helping people get what they want by teaching them how to play the negotiation game and be assertive, compelling, persuasive communicators.
-He practiced law in the United States for more than ten years, arguing before judges and political, government, and community bodies.
+David Goldwich is a “reformed” lawyer who is committed to helping people get what they want by teaching them how to be assertive, compelling, and persuasive communicators.

 1. The Leader’s Role